 Search this database list for resources like encyclopedias, videos, and electronic journals:

 Reference sources like dictionaries and encyclopedias can help you research because they provide a baseline understanding of concepts.
-Here are a few encyclopedic collections:
+Check out this collections for resources:

 Finding good quality sources is an important skill to learn and develop throughout your studies at Sheridan College.
 Ensure that you choose the best sources for your assignments by reviewing Sheridan Library's Evaluating Websites guide.
 For example, browse the website of organizations and associations to find current information related to your field of study: